 If Ferrellgas Partners or the operating partnership are unable to meet their debt service obligations or other financial obligations, we could be forced to restructure or refinance our indebtedness and other financial transactions, seek additional equity capital or sell our assets.
 We may then be unable to obtain such financing or capital or sell our assets on satisfactory terms, if at all.
-Our failure to make payments, whether after acceleration of the due date of that indebtedness or otherwise, or our failure to refinance the indebtedness would have a material adverse effect on us.
+Our failure to make payments, whether after acceleration of the due date of that indebtedness or otherwise, or our failure to refinance the indebtedness would impair our operating capacity and cash flows.